stayen/suno-reference/README.md

 The meta-tags reference is compiled by studying Suno users' public posts and comments, related to the currently supported meta-tags (used in Lyrics field).

-Latest reference update: October 20, 2025.
+Latest reference update: October 21, 2025, updated the templates list.

 Latest news: Suno, model v5.0